 Regulatory Action Level (AL): The concentration of a contaminant drinking water below which there is no known or expected risk which, if exceeded, triggers treatment or other requirements that a water system must follow.

-Variances and Exemptions: State Board permission to exceed an MCL or not comply with a treatment technique under certain ppm: parts per million or milligrams per liter (mg/L)
+Variances and Exemptions: State Board permission to exceed an MCL or not comply with a treatment technique under certain conditions.

 ND: not detectable at testing limit